 File storage is still a big issue for any CG production.
-The many softwares involved lead to a constellation of files in which it’s hard to find his way.
+The many software involved lead to a constellation of files in which it’s hard to find his way.

 Note that all our paths are written in lowercase, without special chars or space.
-These rules allow to maximize readiness and compatibility with software and tools.
+These rules allow maximizing readiness and compatibility with software and tools.

 The Root folder

-Your root folder name should be very explicit composed of productions folder and the name of the production:productions/big_buck_bunny
+Your root folder name should be very explicit composed of the productions folder and the name of the production:

 The state folders

-Before describing our content We need one folder for the working files and one for the published filesproductions/big_buck_bunny/working
+Before describing our content We need one folder for the working files and one for the published files

 The type folders

-In your production you will mainly build assets and shots.
-So let’s separate clearly these two concepts:productions/big_buck_bunny/working/assets
+In your production, you will mainly build assets and shots.
+So let’s separate clearly these two concepts:

 The asset folders

-To fold properly your assets, we propose you to make folders by asset categories.
+To fold properly your assets, we propose you make folders by asset categories.
 Then each asset should have its distinct folder.
-Finally we think, it’s better to have a directory for the main steps of the asset building.
-Don’t be too specific or you will end with miriads of folders:prod...ing/assets/characters/rabbit/modeling
+Finally, we think, it’s better to have a directory for the main steps of the asset building.
+Don’t be too specific or you will end with myriads of folders:

 The shot folders

-The folders should describe the shot hierarchy (episode/chapter, sequence and shot).
-Then for each shots we store the files in folder describing the main steps of the shot building.prod...ing/shots/ep001/se001/sh001/animation
+The folders should describe the shot hierarchy (episode/chapter, sequence, and shot).
+Then for each shots, we store the files in a folder describing the main steps of the shot building.

-If you don’t have episode or chapter you can skip the ep001 folder.
+If you don’t have an episode or chapter you can skip the ep001 folder.

 The main issue here is sometimes you have to deal with animation running on several shots.
-We recommend to use either symbolic links or to work only on the first shot concerned by the animation.
+We recommend using either symbolic links or to work only on the first shot concerned by the animation.

 The asset in a shot folders

 It’s better to transcript all the information in the file name too.
-In some software only the file name is displayed in the window title.
-So, it’s better to make it explicit.asset: big_buck_bunny_assets_characters_rabbit_modeling.max
+In some software, only the file name is displayed in the window title.
+So, it’s better to make it explicit.

 Departments and specific file hierarchy